 prerequisites are the files that are required to produce the

-commands (also known as the recipe) are the shell
+commands (also known as the recipe) are the shell commands Make

-commands Make should run in order to produce the target.
+should run in order to produce the target.

-Image you have a project where you need to convert a Markdown file to
+Image you have a project where you need to convert a

 marked on your system).